generality/Recombination_rate_estimation/README.md

 Step1.py:

 In step1, we use plink format genotype file to create a set of recombination rate estimation between pairs of SNP sites with MLE.
 One pair of sites has 500 times repeat disturbance experiment.
-We also use 'CubeX' python script to help us calculate the pairs' gametes frequency[2].
+What's more, we use 'CubeX' python script in MLE to help us calculate the pairs' gametes frequency[2].

     Input parameters include: